kalepail/stellar-quest-bounties/bounties/level-1/claimable_balances_account_viewer.md

 ### What are the requirements for the bounty hunter?
 For this bounty to be completed a Pull Request on the following repo is required: [GitHub - stellar/account-viewer-v2: A simple tool to view an account on the Stellar network and make transactions from it.](https://github.com/stellar/account-viewer-v2) with your changes.

-The Account Viewer is built with React and Typescript.
-Along with that keep in mind of the existing design guidelines and make sure it's understandable to the user.
+The Account Viewer is built with React and TypeScript.
+Along with that keep in mind the existing design guidelines and make sure it's understandable to the user.

 ### What are the deliverables?